jedney0901/CFA-Change/README.md

 2. The user is then able to provide an argument for either For or Against and then wait for someone else to respond.
 3. There is a maxiumum of 6 rounds of the debate before it is finished.
 4. Other users are always able to update and add to the responses from previous submissions.
+5. Users are able to create an account.
+6. Each user has a profile which can upload a profile pictured
+7. Each user can post and comment in a forum with their other classmates to be able to share information.

 There were a few things which weren't able to be complete implemented like the survey results per debate and the follow/unfollow element which would fit really well with the User Debate Interface that they all receive.
 These elements can be added in the next round of changes depending on feedback from the audience around the MVP product.
 There were a number of elements that I had to overcome for the debate interface including how I would assign the 'pro' and 'con' argument and how I would restrict the users depending on what they do.
 I managed to overcome this through creating a separate controller and directing them to two different new paths which would then allow me to do two separate loops and display the data on either side depending on the argument.
 This also gave me the ability to style and leave open the ability to incorporate different workflows as this progresses to the next stage in the future.